muziejus/javascripting-english-major/6-abstraction.md

     let letter;
     letter = string[i];
     if ( letter === "e" ) {
+      // Change here.
       result = result + letter;
     } else {
+      // And change here.
       result = result + letter.toUpperCase();
     }
   }
   return result;
-}
+};
+upperCasedString = upperCaseMinusE(userString);
+$("#response").html(upperCasedString);
 ```

-Save, commit, reload, and you’ll see that it works now just as we would have
+Save and reload, and you’ll see that it works now just as we would have
 hoped.
+If that’s the case, go ahead and commit.

 Take a break.
 We’ve just done a lot.
 Have a look over the code and make
 certain you understand what is going on in every line.
 For the for loop, try